FAQ: Frequently Asked Questions

 What can be done with the urn and ashes?

 Some families choose to bury the urn in a cemetery, or permanently inter the urn in a columbarium.
 Additionally, there are memorial products that can be made with the ashes such as hand-blown glass memorials, ceramic art pieces, and more.
-Many families choose to scatter some or all the remains in a meaningful location.
+Many families choose to scatter some or all the remains in a meaningful location; and our team can assist you if you are looking for a location to scatter ashes.

 How do you return my loved one’s remains?